Rcycling Calendar Update

 Please note that minutes of parish council meetings need to be approved before they can be published.
 Approval takes place at the following month's PC meeting.

-April 2013 are the latest available.
-The minutes for May will be approved at the June meeting
+October 2013 are the latest available.
+The minutes for November will be approved at the December meeting.

 The Parish of Westwood